-Congressional leaders scramble for votes on budget deal

-(CNN)Congressional negotiators are scrambling Thursday to lock in enough votes to pass a two-year budget deal ahead of a midnight deadline.

-Leaders in the House were whipping votes for the plan Thursday afternoon, and Kentucky Sen. Rand Paul's push to include his own amendment appeared to be preventing a vote in the Senate, leaving the plan's path forward unclear.
+Paul holds up key vote to stop government shutdown

+"There is probably a lot of blame to go around for the Republicans who are advocating for this debt," Paul to CNN's Erin Burnett OutFront.
+"But I would say, really, primarily, this is coming from Congress.
+Leadership in Congress in both the House and Senate has decided to move forward.
+But the funny thing is you know so often in the media we hear 'we want you to work together.'
+They are are working together but working together to spend a ton of money."

-The colossal bill, which lawmakers had been negotiating for months, would be a game changing piece of legislation, clearing the decks for Congress in dealing with major spending issues, as well as hiking the debt ceiling and doling out disaster relief money.
-The plan, however, does not address the high-profile issue of immigration, a key sticking point for many Democrats, but does increase spending caps by $300 billion for the Pentagon and domestic priorities, a crucial incentive for getting enough votes from both parties.
+The colossal bill, which lawmakers have been negotiating for months, would be a game-changing piece of legislation, clearing the decks for Congress in dealing with major spending issues as well as doling out disaster relief money.

+The overall deal also does not address the high-profile issue of immigration, a key sticking point for many Democrats; but it does increase spending caps by $300 billion for the Pentagon and domestic priorities, a crucial incentive for getting enough votes from both parties.

 The proposal also represents a sharp change in tone for Republicans who under President Barack Obama railed strongly for fiscal austerity and warned about a ballooning national debt, and are now in effect removing barriers to spending previously put in place in part by leaders from their own party.

-The Senate is expected to pass the deal later Thursday, sending it back to the House.
 As of Thursday afternoon, it's not clear if there are enough Republican votes to pass it in the House, meaning most likely some Democrats would have to vote for it to reach a simple majority, a fact House Speaker Paul Ryan alluded to in a Thursday morning radio interview with Hugh Hewitt.

 "Part of it depends on the Democrats.
 This is a bipartisan bill.
 It's going to need bipartisan support," the Wisconsin Republican said.
 "We are going to deliver our share of support.
 I feel very good about Republicans."

 The Senate took a key procedural step Thursday just after noon in which the House bill passed earlier this week failed to gather the 60 votes it needed to advance.
-The Senate is expected to vote to send the full deal back to the House later Thursday.
+The Senate must vote to send the full deal back to the House.

+If the government does shut down, an official with the Office of Management and Budget told CNN it's up to individual agencies how they handle a shutdown, but even those that are affected by this potential lapse will be able to come in for up to four hours to conduct an orderly shutdown.

 Paul amendment holds up Senate vote